 — David Housel

-David Housel leans forward in the booth at Chappy’s.
+David Housel leans forward in the booth at Chappy’s Deli, his main hang out.
 He greets the older man two booths away.
 He takes a sip of coffee.

 “John Wayne was an Auburn Man,” he says.